-EASE has replied to ENTSO-E consultation on the updated input data and assumptions for the Cost-Benefit Analysis for Limited Energy Reservoirs.
+EASE reply to ENTSO-E public consultation on the updated input data and assumptions for the Cost-Benefit Analysis for the definition of a minimum activation time period (Tmin) for Limited Energy Reservoirs (LER) in Continental Europe Synchronous Area.

 July 2024 / Policy Papers